jonasbaldwin/baldwins-net/README.md

 # baldwins-net

-Code for [Baldwins.net](https://baldwins.net), primarily used for random things, like Christmas rotation lists.
+Code for [Baldwins.net](https://baldwins.net), primarily used for random things, like Christmas rotation lists for family and friends.

 ## Available Scripts